-- o List male and female players in order of strength - o Attach BCSS Roster to "Team Line Up" form

-1022.7 Alternates

-- 1022.7.1 If a player is injured in a match and cannot play within reasonable time (approximately five (5) minutes) they will default the match - 1022.7.2 A substitute may play in the remaining match of the injured player as long as it is changed with the scorekeeper and the opposing teams coach is notified.
-This match is considered as an official match in the - 1022.7.3 The team must default at least one match in the Tie that a player cannot continue, and the injured player cannot play in a different match in that same tie. - 1022.7.4 A player who is injured in a Tie does not preclude them from participating in any remaining Ties
+- List male and female players in order of strength - Attach BCSS Roster to "Team Line Up" form - 1022.7 Alternates - 1022.7.1 If a player is injured in a match and cannot play within reasonable time (approximately five (5) minutes) they will default the match - 1022.7.2 A substitute may play in the remaining match of the injured player as long as it is changed with the scorekeeper and the opposing teams coach is notified.
+This match is considered as an official match in the Tie - 1022.7.3 The team must default at least one match in the Tie that a player cannot continue, and the injured player cannot play in a different match in that same tie. - 1022.7.4 A player who is injured in a Tie does not preclude them from participating in any remaining Ties

-- 1023.1 Shoes appropriate for court play that are constructed of non-marking soles - 1023.2 Appropriate badminton attire that consists of a shirt and shorts.
-Team uniforms using school colours, or the official competition t-shirt is recommended. - 1023.3 Generally speaking, as a sign of sportsmanship, it is asked not to wear a sweatshirt and/or sweatpants during match play.
+- 1023.1 Shoes appropriate for court play that are constructed of non-marking soles - 1023.2 Players must wear appropriate badminton attire that consists of a shirt and shorts.
+Official school team uniforms or clothing are mandatory. - 1023.3 Generally speaking, as a sign of sportsmanship, it is asked not to wear a sweatshirt and/or sweatpants during match play. - 1023.4 Unless stated otherwise, the Yonex Mavis 300 will be the official shuttlecock of the championships.